Maplespyder/NIN-Guide/_posts/2024-07-04-nin-advanced-optimization.markdown

 These options are often rather slight gains (20-50rdps) over standard, so it's not necessary to do this but for anyone wishing to milk any extra DPS they can.

+<b class="pb">Which one is stronger?</b>

+- Extended Standard provides more value (Raiton + Raiju beats Raiju + GCD) when looking at individual windows, and therefore will generally be stronger.
+JP can beat out extended standard if the additional GCD grants an extra bhavacakra however.
+- Extended Standard is also tighter to execute than JP now (JP easier than it was in EW).
+But Extended Standard is easier to execute than Endwalker JP windows.
+This is due to Kunai's Bane being a longer buff.

 ## Extended Standard

 <hr>